Effortless Well-Being is a path to developing the engine for movement.

-After years of learning, training, research, trial and error, and off-road tribulations, it became clear that most respected 'awakening' traditions share a core essence across time and cultures.
-It seemed there would be value in presenting the material in a clean, concise package, with minimal distractions.
+I wrote it because, after years of learning, training, research, trial and error, and off-road tribulations, it became clear that most respected awakening traditions share a core essence across time and cultures.
+I saw value in presenting this essence in a clean, concise package, with minimal distractions.

-Most books either focused on one or two aspects of mind-body-spirit development or were cluttered with unnecessary material.
-I aimed to provide a direct, distraction-free path to real transformation.
-Effortless Well-Being: The Missing Ingredients for Authentic Wellness was published in 2003, was remarkably well received achieving top ranks in health, wellness, meditation, alternative medicine, and other readership categories, including Amazon's general Hot 100 Best-Sellers in some regions.
+Most books either focused narrowly on one or two aspects of mind-body-spirit development, or else cluttered the essentials with unnecessary material.
+My aim was to provide a direct, distraction-free path to real transformation.
+Effortless Well-Being: The Missing Ingredients for Authentic Wellness was published in 2003 and was remarkably well received, achieving top ranks in health, wellness, meditation, alternative medicine, and other categories, including Amazon’s general Hot 100 Best-Sellers in some regions.

 I didn’t want to wait for standard publishing, so I released the first edition independently.
-Later, a worldwide Spanish-language publisher and a South Korean-based publisher created beautifully crafted versions, which was nice.
-I ended up commenting on wellness in the NY Post, New York Daily News, small and large radio shows, and other outlets.
-I gave well-received training workshops for K-12 teachers on reducing stress through book related strategies and techniques.
-And I was honored to receive heartfelt thanks and humbling praise from some readers, including a top business achiever who had just retired.
-It was also an honor to learn that the book was recommended reading for a well-known top-tier academic executive leadership seminar....
+Later, a worldwide Spanish-language publisher and a South Korean-based publisher created beautifully crafted versions.
+I also commented on wellness in the NY Post, New York Daily News, small and large radio shows, and other outlets.
+I gave well-received training workshops for K-12 teachers on reducing stress through book-related strategies and techniques.
+I was honored to receive heartfelt thanks and humbling praise from readers, including a top business achiever who had just retired and stumbled on the book.
+It was also an honor to learn that the book was recommended reading for a top-tier academic executive leadership seminar.

-I am particularly interested in helping people include the ability to move well in the practice, which is why a 'walking in stillness' exercise was offered as one of four key practices in EWB.
-With directed guidance I can much more rapidly help a person use effortless wellbeing as an engine to develop truly powerful movement abilities.
+I am particularly interested in helping people integrate the ability to move well into the practice, which is why a “walking in stillness” exercise was offered as one of four key practices in EWB.
+With directed guidance, I can much more rapidly help a person use Effortless Well-Being as an engine to develop truly powerful movement abilities.

 Effortless Well-being: The Missing Ingredients for Authentic Wellness, 2003, is Still Key Material.